 Just how much Kirby was jazzing up the plots he was supplied with is unknown.
 His wife’s introduction notes he was given free rein to improve the scripts supplied by Robert Bernstein, Bill Finger, Ed Herron and Dave Wood, and given what remained, improvement was certainly required.
 It would be nice to report that Kirby’s art dragged this genre material into something special, but it doesn’t.
 It’s always professional, and there is the occasional inspired page – Kirby appeared unusually enthused about a strip with a giant mechanical octopus – but this was work for hire.

 The one exception to the above is the penultimate strip in which Herron and Kirby completely redefine Green Arrow’s origin, creating the version that’s survived with modification and additions ever since.
 Oliver Queen is stranded on a desert island, and develops his prodigious bow and arrow techniques as survival skills.
 This is the only strip not reliant on trickery or contrived detection, and the best in the book.
 The nadir is Wood’s opening strip in which those Green Arrow has inspired in other lands all turn up in the USA for a contest.

 This affordable collection supplies otherwise long out of print material by one of the greats, but it’s not the material for which he’ll be remembered.
-Those who really want to read it might instead try The Jack Kirby Omnibus Volume One, where the Green Arrow stories are collected along with a selection of other material Kirby contributed to DC’s anthology comics across the decades.
+Those who really want to read it might instead try The Jack Kirby Omnibus Volume One, where the Green Arrow stories are collected along with a selection of other material Kirby contributed to DC’s anthology comics in the 1950s.